 Food and Drink

-I was at the show with my Mum and my nearly 4 year old to review as a family.
-The show boasts on it’s website that it’s a fun family day out.
+I attended the show with my Mum and my nearly 4-year-old to review as a family.
+The show boasts on its website that it’s a fun family day out.
 They weren’t wrong.
 We all had a lot of fun, especially Jamie.
 He was in his element.
 There were so many things to see and do there that he loves.

-Top things Jamie loved to see and do
+Top things my four year old loved to see and do at the Lincolnshire Show

 We had no major issues parking and right by the entrance to where we parked was the first thing Jamie saw on our visit.
 Steam engines.
 He was so excited he could hardly contain himself.